-- STACKING LIMIT

-- 3 Squads, 2 Vehicles and 2 SMCs per hex

-- Stacking limits apply at all times

-INITIATIVE CHECK

-- Each player rolls 💽

-- Higher roll gains initiative

-- On ties, initiative remains as before

-MORALE CHECK

-v = - - -

-Passed if $\sqrt{2} \leq M$

-RALLY ATTEMPT

-- Good Order Leader or Hero must be present

-- except Vehicles and SR units • Leaders rally first

-- Unit must pass √ ↓ {-2+}

-+ if in terrain with positive ↓

-SPOTTING CHECK

-- Roll: 💽 + 한 🦦

-- -2 for Scouts

-If target terrain is blocking:

-- Spotted on ≤ 2

-- If target terrain is degrading:

-Spotted on ≤ 3

-LAYING SMOKE

-- Good Order MMCs only in own or adjacent hex

-- Smoke (note: not always 2)

-HERO CREATION

-- Possible whenever a 1 is rolled during a Squad or Half-squad's

-- Roll and if even:

-Randomly pick a Hero and Skill

-BAILOUT CHECK

-FO = C

 If Even: Shaken If Odd: Eliminated

-- EXTENDED RANGE
+EXTENDED RANGE

-- Units with boxed black RANGE can fire at up to 2x printed range
+• Units with boxed black RANGE can fire at up to 2x printed range

-- •1⁄2 햝 at greater than printed range (rounded up)
+• 1⁄2 瀧 at greater than printed range (rounded up)

+114

 ASSAULT MOVEMENT

 - Units with boxed red MF and all vehicles can AM

 Leaders can AM with eligible units

 - Can move up to 1⁄2 MF (round up) and fire with penalty

-Direct Fire: www.combo-2
+Direct Fire: ╈ combo- 2

 - Ordnance: as indicated on the 🗊

 - Can fire on same impulse or a later impulse to fire

 DOUBLE-TIME

 - No Weapon Teams

 - Units start and move with Good Order Leader

 - Unit's MF + 2 but not > Leader's MF

 LOW CRAWL

 - No Weapon Teams

 - Entire impulse to move one hex

 - Not automatically spotted unless:

-- In Clear terrain

-- Adjacent to enemy unit
+- In Clear terrainAdjacent to enemy unit

 STEALTH MOVEMENT

 - Units with boxed yellow MF can move up to 1⁄2 MF (round up) and fire with Assault Movement penalty Scouts do not suffer penalty

 - Not automatically spotted unless:

 Fired

 - In Clear terrain in LOS of Good Order enemy unit

 - Can be used to enter Melee

 NIGHT COMBAT

 - Can spot, fire, and see normally within two hexes

 - Can fire past two hexes only if target has Fired marker on it, with the following penalties:

-• صلى الله عليه وسلم {combo} - 3

 STARSHELLS

 - Leaders/Heroes can fire a Starshell into any hex within 3 hexes of their position

-- \Box \Box \leq 2 succeeds (note: not always 2)
+- $4 \leq 2$ succeeds (note: not always 2)

 - Starshell removes Night Combat restrictions on target hex and surrounding hexes

-APPEHTMHA

-084

-Starshell removed during the Admin Phase
+- Starshell removed during the Admin Phase

-. .

 OUTLINE OF PLAY (2.0)

 RALLY PHASE (3.0)

 • Roll 1d6 for Initiative

 Rally / Heal eligible units; combine Half-squads in to Squads

 Good Order MMCs / SMCs pick up Support Weapons

 OPERATIONS PHASE (4.0)

 Alternate impulses to move, fire or conduct other operations

 Phase ends after three consecutive passes

 ADMINISTRATIVE PHASE (9.0)

 Remove Admin markers (including Spotted markers)

 Flip or remove Smoke (7.0), remove Starshell markers (20.2)

 Remove FFE markers (18.1, 18.2)

 SPOTTING (10.1)

 - 1d6 of 2 or less in blocking terrain

 - 1d6 of 3 or less in degrading terrain

 Subtract Leadership Modifier (LM)

 - +1 for each degrading hex LOS passes through

 Optional: -1 if vehicle is target

 MELEE (8.0)

 Atk: IFP + eligible SWs vs. Def: IFP + eligible SWs

 - Roll 2d6, add LM, resolve, but before casualties are removed, defender counterattacks

 - Hero shifts odds 1 column right when attacking

 DIRECT FIRE COMBAT (5.0)

 - 1. Atk: FP + 1d6 + DFT DRMs

 - 2. Def: 1d6 + Terrain Modifiers (TMs)

 - 3. Damage Check (DC) Resolution:

 - Add difference between Atk and Def modified die-rolls to 1d6

 - versus the defender's Morale (DRM: - LM in hex)

 ORDNANCE (14.0)

 Must 'hit' to do damage (see Ordnance Chart on back of unit)

 CLOSE ASSAULTING VEHICLES (17.1)

 Each unit must pass a Morale Check (1.5)

 - MMC / Hero adds 1d6 + FP + HE (SW) + LM

 - Vehicle adds 1d6 + lowest armor factor

 If Attack die-roll > vehicle/Def die-roll, the vehicle is destroyed!

+OVERRUN (15.3)

-OVERRUN (15.3) In Clear (or other non-water, open terrain), Brush, Low Crops or other pertinent module-specific terrain.
-Costs the vehicle +4 MPs to enter Overrun hex - Vehicle rolls 1d6 + 2 + HE + MGs + Armor LM; MGs with an asterisk can only be added if the vehicle is open; defender rolls 1d6 - If vehicle's modified die-roll > defender/target's modified die-roll: All defenders must take a DC
+In Clear (or other non-water, open terrain), Brush, Low Crops or other pertinent module-specific terrain.
+Costs the vehicle +4 MPs to enter Overrun hex

+- Vehicle rolls 1d6 + 2 + HE + MGs + Armor LM; MGs with an asterisk can only be added if the vehicle is open; defender rolls 1d6

+- If vehicle's modified die-roll > defender/target's modified die-roll: All defenders must take a DC